Deregulation

 About

 Each year, new statutory and regulatory requirements are imposed on colleges, adding real costs at a time when institutions are being asked to tighten their belts.
-Until recently, general concern about institutional burden has not been sufficient to counter the specific individual concerns of those advocating for particular requirements.
+Typically, however, expressing general concern about institutional burden has not been sufficient to counter the specific individual concerns of those advocating for particular requirements.

-The Task Force proved useful as the Trump Administration implemented its deregulatory agenda.
+The Task Force's finding proved useful when the Trump Administration sought targets for its deregulatory agenda.

 Recent Developments